youzhiqiang1990/NSbirthMass/README.md

 # NSbirthMass
-Compting birth masses for NSs in binary pulsars and pipeline for model selection
+Computing birth masses for NSs in binary pulsars;
+A Pipeline for model selection